OF THE INTERNATIONAL SOCIETY FOR THE STUDY OF VASCULAR ANOMALIES

 OFFICE AND REGISTERED AGENT

 Section 1.
 Principal Office.
-The principal office of the International Society for the Study of Vascular Anomalies (hereinafter the “Corporation” or the “Society”) shall be in the District of Columbia, United States of America.
+The principal office of the International Society for the Study of Vascular Anomalies (hereinafter the “Corporation” or the “Society”) shall be in the District of Columbia, or such other location in the United States of America determined by the Board of Directors.

 Section 2.
 Registered Office and Agent.
 The Corporation shall have and continuously maintain a registered office and a registered agent in the District of Columbia, as required by the District of Columbia Nonprofit Corporation Act.
 The registered agent shall be either an individual resident of the District of Columbia or a corporation authorized to transact business in the District of Columbia.